seamapi/url-search-params-serializer/README.md

   - The array `{ foo: [1, 2] }` serializes to `foo=1&foo=2`.
   - The single element array `{ foo: [1] }` serializes to `foo=1`.
   - The empty array `{ foo: [] }` serializes to `foo=`.
+    As this serialization overlaps with `null`, parser implementations are advised not to support nullable array parameters and parse this as the empty array.
+  - To support typed tuples, serialization of arrays containing mixed values is allowed.
   - Serialization of arrays containing `null` or `undefined` values is not supported and will throw an `UnserializableParamError`.
-  - Serialization of the single element array containing the empty string is not supported and will throw an `UnserializableParamError`.
+  - Serialization of arrays containing the empty string is not supported and will throw an `UnserializableParamError`.
     Otherwise, the serialization of `{ foo: [''] }` would conflict with `{ foo: [] }`.
     This serializer chooses to support the more common and more useful case of an empty array.